-ON THE ALIGNMENT OF CONSUMER SURPLUS AND TOTAL SURPLUS UNDER COMPETITIVE PRICE DISCRIMINATION
+ON THE ALIGNMENT OF CONSUMER SURPLUS AND TOTAL SURPLUS UNDER COMPETITIVE PRICE DISCRIMINATION By Dirk Bergemann, Benjamin Brooks, and Stephen Morris May 2024 COWLES FOUNDATION DISCUSSION PAPER NO. 2373R1

-By

-Dirk Bergemann, Benjamin Brooks and Stephen Morris

-November 2023

-COWLES FOUNDATION DISCUSSION PAPER NO. 2373

-COWLES FOUNDATION FOR RESEARCH IN ECONOMICS YALE UNIVERSITY Box 208281 New Haven, Connecticut 06520-8281 http://cowles.yale.edu/ On the Alignment of Consumer Surplus and Total Surplus Under Competitive Price Discrimination^{} Dirk Bergemann[†] Benjamin Brooks[‡] Stephen Morris[§] November 12, 2023 A number of producers of heterogeneous goods with heterogeneous costs compete in prices.
-When producers know their own production costs and consumers know their values, consumer surplus and total surplus are aligned: the information structure and equilibrium that maximize consumer surplus also maximize total surplus.
-We report when alignment extends to the case where either consumers are uncertain about their own values or producers are uncertain about their own costs, and we also give examples showing when it does not.
-Less information for either producers or consumers may intensify competition in a way that benefits consumers but results in inefficient production.
-KEYWORDS: Information, competition, price discrimination, oligopoly.
+COWLES FOUNDATION FOR RESEARCH IN ECONOMICS YALE UNIVERSITY Box 208281 New Haven, Connecticut 06520-8281 http://cowles.yale.edu/ On the Alignment of Consumer Surplus and Total Surplus Under Competitive Price Discrimination^{} Dirk Bergemann[†] Benjamin Brooks[‡] Stephen Morris[§] May 29, 2024 Producers of heterogeneous goods with heterogeneous costs compete in prices.
+When producers know their own production costs and the consumer knows their values, consumer surplus and total surplus are aligned: the information structure and equilibrium that maximize consumer surplus also maximize total surplus.
+We report when alignment extends to the case where either the consumer is uncertain about their own values or producers are uncertain about their own costs, and we also give examples showing when it does not.
+Less information for either producers or consumer may intensify competition in a way that benefits the consumer but results in inefficient production.
+We also characterize the information for consumer and producers that maximizes consumer surplus in a Hotelling duopoly.
+KEYWORDS: Information, competition, price discrimination, segmentation, oligopoly.